 For each eligible hospital, we calculate the payment adjustment factor.
 The payment adjustment factor corresponds to the percent a hospital’s payment is reduced.
 The payment adjustment factor is a weighted average of a hospital’s performance across the readmission measures during the HRRP performance period.
 We apply the payment adjustment factor for all discharges in the applicable fiscal year, no matter the condition.

-The 30-day Review and Correction period allows applicable hospitals to review and correct their HRRP Payment Reduction and component result calculations as reflected in their Hospital Specific Report (HSR) (i.e., Payment Adjustment Factor, Dual Proportion, Peer Group Assignment, Neutrality Modifier, ERR, and Peer Group Median ERRs) prior to them being used to adjust payments.
-Hospitals can’t submit corrections to the underlying claims data or add new claims to the data extract during this period.
+The 30-day Review and Correction Period allows applicable hospitals to review and correct their HRRP payment reduction and component result calculations as reflected in their Hospital Specific Report (HSR) (i.e., Payment Adjustment Factor, Dual Proportion, Peer Group Assignment, Neutrality Modifier, ERR, and Peer Group Median ERRs) prior to them being used to adjust payments.
+Hospitals cannot submit corrections to the underlying claims data or add new claims to the data extract during this period.

-Each program year, we let hospitals know the exact dates of the Review and Correction period on the QualityNet website.
+Each program year, we let hospitals know the exact dates of the Review and Correction Period via the Hospital Inpatient Value-Based Purchasing Listserv or on the QualityNet website.

 How will I know whether CMS incorporated changes to the Hospital Readmissions Reduction Program?

 Changes to the program requirements happen through rulemaking.
-These changes are published annually after a public comment period, with the Inpatient Prospective Payment System /Long-Term Care Hospital Prospective Payment System (IPPS/LTCH PPS) Final Rule.
+These changes are published annually after a public comment period within the Inpatient Prospective Payment System /Long-Term Care Hospital Prospective Payment System (IPPS/LTCH PPS) Final Rule.

 Where can I find more information about the Hospital Readmissions Reduction Program?